Welcome to the L.I.G.H.T. Mini-Course Information page!

 We will offer various mini-courses for high school teens at many different days and times throughout the year.
 Our focus is on flexibility and content of specific faith topics that will help teens grow in their faith.
 We have designed four (4) “Basics of Our Catholic Faith” courses that we feel every high school teen should participate.
 These include Morality and Justice, Prayer and Worship, Meeting Jesus in Scripture and Being Catholic.

-Most of our courses are 4 sessions in length and held during 4 consecutive weeks, while others are one day workshops or events.
+Mini-courses are 4 weeks in length.
 They are usually held in the Parish Life Center (other locations will be noted).
-Course size (Basic and Faith & Life Elective courses) is a minimum of 8, maximum of 15, unless noted.
+Course size is a minimum of 8, maximum of 15, unless noted.

 Please refer to the course descriptions section in the guidebook.